Alişer

-Alişer or Alişir Efendî (Alîşêr Efendî, Elîşer; 1862 at İmranlı, Sivas vilayet - 9 July 1937 at Kafar village, Dersim), was a Kurdish poet, bard, intellectual and leader of Koçgiri tribe who fought against the Ottomans during World War I along side the Russian Army.
-He was the organizator of Koçgiri rebellion and one of the main leaders of the Dersim rebellion.
+Alişer or Alişir Efendî (Alîşêr Efendî, Elîşer; 1862 at İmranlı, Sivas vilayet - 9 July 1937 at Kafar village, Dersim), was a Kurdish poet, bard, intellectual and leader of Koçgiri tribe who fought against the Ottomans during World War I alongside the Russian Army.
+He was the organizer of the Koçgiri rebellion and one of the main leaders of the Dersim rebellion.

-One of the members of the Koçgiri tribe, who was born in present-day Azger (Atlıca) village of İmranlı district of Sivas, in 1921, the "Koçgiri rebellion", which took place in the Koçgiri region of Sivas, who made a name for himself with the events that have been recorded in official records as the first degree cause and perpetrator of the "rebellion".
+One of the members of the Koçgiri tribe, who was born in present-day Azger (Atlıca) village of İmranlı district of Sivas, in 1921, the "Koçgiri rebellion", which took place in the Koçgiri region of Sivas, who made a name for himself with the events that have been recorded in official records as the first-degree cause and perpetrator of the "rebellion".

 Early life

 Alişer was born in the farms of Koçgiri in Ümraniye township and completed his collection in Sivas.
 He was a very famous Kurdish poet with his natural intelligence, strong logic and reasoning, and extraordinary talent.
-After the death of Mustafa Pasha, Alişer; the deceased's eldest son, Alişan, was appointed as his guardian, and for this reason, he had a great influence over the general Koçgiri tribes.
+After the death of Mustafa Pasha, Alişer; the deceased's eldest son, Alişan, was appointed as his guardian and, for this reason, he had a great influence over the general Koçgiri tribes.
 Alişer used this influence in the full sense of the word for the cause of liberation and the Independence of Kurdistan, and for this purpose, he succeeded in creating a strong unity among the tribes of Dersim.
 Later, he married his relative, Zarife.

 World War I

 Alişer joined the Russian army in the 1914 World War in order to secure the independence of Kurdistan.
-As the Kurdish representative of the Koçgiri, Sivas, Malatya and Dersim regions, worked for the establishment of an autonomous Kurdistan administration under Russian auspices.
+As the Kurdish representative of the Koçgiri, Sivas, Malatya, and Dersim regions, worked for the establishment of an autonomous Kurdistan administration under Russian auspices.
 During the Russian occupation of Erzincan, Alişer came to the Ovacık district center with a military detachment and abolished the Turkish administration and established a Kurdish administration there.
 This success had secured the contact points of the Russian armies with Dersim.
 Already in this period, Dersim was able to establish a completely independent administration.
 The Russian armies began to retreat, and Alisher was forced to leave them and return to Dersim, where he remained.

 Ottoman Turkish commander Vehip Pasha; Since he considered the situation of Dersim very important in terms of politics, he ensured the pardon of Alişer and other Koçkiri and Dersim youth who joined Russia with him in order to win the Kurds, thus allowing Alişer to return to Koçgiri again.